-Description: Certain unreimbursed expenses associated with the donation of organs in accordance with the National Organ Procurement Act are deductible from federal adjusted gross income up to a maximum value of \$10,000.
+Year Effective Taxable years beginning on or after January 1, 2005 Data Source U.S. Dept. of Health and Human Services, Organ in accordance with the National Organ Procurement Act are deductible from federal adjusted gross income up to a maximum value of \$10,000.